 Business has always come naturally to me – I started selling chicken eggs at age 8, sold geese for Christmas at 13 and then launched my photography business at 15.
 However, in 2016 I found out I had an AVM – a condition I was born with but didn’t know about until I had my first haemorrhage.
 A link to the story can be found here

 But don't worry!
-I'm now recovered and looking forward to being able to give my business my full attention, having been concentrating on getting better for the last two years.
+I'm now recovered and looking forward to being able to give my business my full attention, having been concentrating on getting better for the last four years.